-The Deputy Chief Finance Officer / Deputy Section 151 Officer provided for approval the draft annual report & statement of accounts for the City & County of Swansea Pension Fund 2022/23.
+The Deputy Chief Finance Officer / Deputy Section 151 Officer provided 'for information' the draft Annual Report & Statement of Accounts for the City & County of Swansea Pension Fund 2022/23.

 Officers had presented a completed draft annual report & statement of accounts 2022/23 to Audit Wales to commence their audit.
-Audit Wales have commenced their audit of the Pension Fund Draft Annual Report & Statement of Accounts 2022/23.
-Their subsequent ISA report with audit opinion and audit findings would be presented to Pension Fund Committee at the conclusion of the audit in November 2023 alongside their delayed audit plan.
+Audit Wales had commenced their audit of the Pension Fund Draft Annual Report & Statement of Accounts 2022/23.
+Their subsequent ISA report with audit opinion and audit findings would be presented to Pension Fund Committee at the conclusion of the audit in November 2023, alongside their delayed audit plan.